Pro text/hex editor

 • Debug Active Line - Controls the color of the active line marker in the debugger.
 The foreground color is only used when 'View > Line Numbers > Show Line Numbers/Addresses' is turned on.

-• Scroll Shadow - When a text editor or hex editor is scrolled to the right, a shadow line is drawn along the left-hand side of the editor to indicate that the editor has been scrolled.
-The shadow line is drawn in this color and is drawn with Opacity.
+• Scroll Indicator Line - When a text editor or hex editor is scrolled to the right, a line is drawn along the left-hand side of the editor to indicate that the editor has been scrolled.
+The line is drawn in this color and is drawn with Opacity.

 • Middle-Click Scroller - Sets the color of the middle-click scroll icon that is displayed when using middle-click scrolling.
 The foreground color is the color of the arrows and the background color is the color of the circle.